bullet-db/bullet-db.github.io/docs/backend/spark-setup.md

 ## Launch

-After you have implemented your own data producer and built a jar, you could launch your Bullet Spark.
-Here is an example command for [YARN cluster](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
+After you have implemented your own data producer and built a jar, you could launch your Bullet Spark application.
+Here is an example command for a [YARN cluster](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

 ```bash
 ./bin/spark-submit \